foxbow/mixplay/README.md

 ## gmixplay
 glade/gtk version of the player

+## mixplayd
+demon version of the player.
+Communicates via HTTP/GET and JSON replies with clients.
+Also has a minimal web server to allow connection with a browser.

 ### Parameters
-* -d         : increase debug level
+* -d         : increase console verbosity.
+Not really useful for cmixplay as this breaks the ncurses UI!
+Tells mixplayd to not detach and run in debug mode (this reads web files from the filesystem and does not use the hard coded versions.)
 * -f         : disable fading
 * -F         : enable fading
 * -h <host>  : set hostname for remote play [127.0.0.1]
 * -l         : run in local mode
 * -p <port>  : set port for remote play [2347]
 * -r         : act as client
-* -S         : run in fullscreen mode
-* -v         : increase verbosity
+* -v         : increase application verbosity
 * [path|URL] : path to the music files [play from db]

-## mixplayd
-demon version of the player.
-Communicates via HTTP/GET and JSON replies with clients.
-Also has a minimal web server to allow connection with a browser.

-### Additional Parameters
-* -d         : increase debug level
-* -D	     : do not detach and run in debug mode (this reads web files from the filesystem and does not use the hard coded versions
-* -f         : disable fading
-* -F         : enable fading
-* -p		 : port to use [2347]
-* -v         : increase verbosity
-* [path|URL] : path to the music files [play from db]

 # Developer info
-The communication is wrapped simple HTTP request and JSON replies.
+The communication is wrapped in simple HTTP requests and JSON replies.
 The command structure looks as follows

 cmd = 000F RRRR CCCC CCCC